-Product stability is crucial for tablets and capsules which must be delivered to the patient intact, to ensure consistent dosing, and have a practical shelf life.
-Once the tablet has entered the body then its break down profile influences the rate of release, bioavailability and absorption of the drug.
-This process involves disintegration of the original OSD form, followed by dissolution of the resulting, smaller particles to produce a solution that can diffuse into the bloodstream.
+Mechanical integrity therefore requires precise control.
+Once the tablet has entered the body then its break down profile influences the rate of release, bioavailability, and absorption of the drug.
+This process involves disintegration of the original OSD form, followed by dissolution of the resulting, smaller particles to produce a solution that can diffuse into the bloodstream as required with respect to speed and location.

+Friability testing

-Friability testing: Friability is the tendency for a tablet to chip, crumble or break and is one of the parameters used to quantify the physical integrity and stability of an OSD.
+Friability is the tendency for a tablet to chip, crumble or break and is one of the parameters used to quantify the physical integrity and stability of an OSD.

 Optimal friability gives the tablet sufficient physical stability for transport and storage while at the same time allowing it to break down readily in the gastrointestinal tract.

 Methods and equipment for the friability testing of uncoated tablets are detailed in Ph.
 Eur.
 Chapter 2.9.7 and USP Chapter <1216>.
-Testing involves weighing a sample of tablets, rotating them in a drum of closely defined specification (the Roche friability drum) at a set speed, removing any loose dust/chips that have broken off from the tablets, and then reweighing the sample.
+Testing involves weighing a sample of tablets (10 in total), rotating them 100 times in a drum of closely defined specification (the Roche friability drum) at a set speed, removing any loose dust/ chips that have broken off from the tablets, and then reweighing the sample.
 The percentage weight loss quantifies friability, with a figure of <1% usually taken as the limit of acceptability.

 For harder tablets and capsules, and for granules and spheroids, the level of attrition that occurs in standard test equipment is insufficient to give a meaningful result.
 Here alternative testing strategies are required, as described in Ph.
 Eur.
-Chapter 2.9.41, to apply a higher degree of abrasive action.
+Chapter 2.9.41, to apply a higher degree of abrasive action and create a measurable change in surface area, and by extension weight.
 With the equipment described in Method B: Oscillating Apparatus, for example, the horizontal shaking movement of an oscillating arm causes samples to rub against and collide with one another, and with the internal surfaces of the sample container, to promote breakage.

+Hardness testing

-Hardness testing: Hardness, more correctly defined as breaking force (USP) or crushing strength (Ph.
+Hardness, more correctly defined as breaking force (USP) or crushing strength (Ph.
 Eur.), is used alongside friability to quantify the physical stability of an OSD.
-Excessive hardness may result in long disintegration times and poor dissolution performance, while low hardness may be associated with high percentage defective figures and unacceptable weight variation.
+Excessive hardness may result in long disintegration times and poor dissolution performance, while low hardness may be associated with a higher number of defective products and unacceptable weight variation.